strongloop/loopback/docs/resources.md

-##Resources
+###Resources

-LoopBack was started by StrongLoop.
+LoopBack was created by StrongLoop.
 For more information, check out the Node Republic - a community around Node and StrongLoop products.

 ---